goodloop/autoware_auto_mirror/src/common/motion_model/design/motion_model-design.md

 #### CVTR (Constant Velocity and Turn Rate)

-See `autoware::prediction::CvtrMotionModel` typedef for details.
+See `autoware::common::motion_model::CvtrMotionModel` typedef for details.

 This motion model is very similar to the CATR one, just a little simpler.
 It assumes the state:
 \f{aligned}{